looker-open-source/sdk-codegen/docs/json.md

 Our goal with the Looker language SDKs is to provide both forward and backward compatibility.

 The current Looker API server is written in Ruby, which is one of the aforementioned "flexibly typed" languages.
-The Looker API server accepts ID value references as **either** `integer` or `string` values and converts them internally to the required type.
+The Looker API server accepts ID value references as **either** `integer` or `string` and converts them internally to the required type.
-This means the LookerAPI server is fully compatible with any Looker SDK for identically named properties and parameters that are integer in an older version and string in a newer version.
+Thus, the LookerAPI server is fully compatible with any Looker SDK for identically named properties and parameters that are either integer or string.

-### type ambiguity
+### Type ambiguity

-With API 3.1, an internal numeric ID value is often returned with `integer` value syntax even though the API specification described the property type as `string`.
+In API 3.1, an internal numeric ID value sometimes has JSON `integer` value syntax even though the API specification described the property type as `string`.
 For API 4.0, the API server always returns property types that comply with the API type specification.

 For full backward and forward compatibility between the SDK and the Looker API, the SDK should accept either a `string` or `integer` JSON value and convert it to the required target type of either `integer` or `string`.

-We've added unit tests for the language SDKs to verify this behavior.
+The Looker SDKs have unit tests to verify this behavior.
 This is a sample JSON payload used in many of the tests:

 ```json
 {